petroemil/Rx.Book/Draft.md

 #### Sample

 If you know how analog-to-digital conversion works for video and audio recording (or recording pretty much any signal over time to be honest), then you know what sampling is.
-You have some kind of event source that emmits events continously, but you don't have the capacity to process all of that, so you choose to "sample" that event every millisecond or every second or so.
-When you see the metadata for an audio file saying it's sample rate is 44kHz, it means that the original recording was done by recording the actual airpressure with a microphone 44.000 times a second.
+You have some kind of event source that emits events continuously, but you don't have the capacity to process all of that, so you choose to "sample" that event every millisecond or every second or so.
+When you see the metadata for an audio file saying it's sample rate is 44kHz, it means that the original recording was done by recording the actual air pressure with a microphone 44.000 times a second.

-Or to turn back to the mouse tracking example, you might not want to just record the "resting" positions, you want more, but not MUCH more, like recording the mouse position with a 125Hz refresh rate (that is the default for USB mouses), but more like the actual position in every 500 or so.
+Or to turn back to the mouse tracking example, you might not want to just record the "resting" positions, you want more, but not MUCH more, like recording the mouse position with a 125Hz refresh rate (that is the default for USB mice), but more like the actual position in every 500 or so.

-Similarly to the `Throttle()` operator, the `Sample()` operator only captures the preceeding event before the sampling and ignores the rest that occures between.
+Similarly to the `Throttle()` operator, the `Sample()` operator only captures the preceding event before the sampling and ignores the rest that occurs between.

 ```csharp
 var source = Observable